keycloak/katacoda-scenarios/keycloak/secure-application/step2.md

 ## Login

-In the op bar click the `login` button.
+In the top bar click the `login` button.
 You are redirected to the login form.
 You can log in with `test/test`.